romland/smoozoo/README.md

 native one (I humbly opine)!

 ## TODO
-    - Make a plugin based on the shapes example
+    - Make a plugin based on the overlay base

     - Make overlay example plugin pull data remotely and make it able to redraw itself (live) if there are changes